Dhiya-Natarajan/Movie-Catalogue/README.md

 *   `movies`: Acts as a local cache or reference for movies, though most data is fetched live from the TMDB API.
 *   `user_watchlist`: A junction table mapping users to the movies they've added to their watchlist (Many-to-Many relationship).
 *   `user_likes`: A junction table mapping users to the movies they've marked as favorites (Many-to-Many relationship).

-Foreign key constraints and indexes on `user_id` and `movie_id` are used to maintain data integrity and optimize query performance.

 ---

 ## Getting Started